Epigenomics-Screw/BOSC_2017/screw_bosc_2017.md

 Here we present SCREW (Single Cell Reproducible Epigenomics Workfow).
 SCREW is a collection of standard tools and workflows for analysing SC-WGBS data, implemented in CWL, and with an accompanying Docker image.
 SCREW is intended to provide the parts to build fully-reproducible SC-WGBS analyses.
 Tools provided include quality control visualization, clustering and visualisation of cells by pairwise dissimilarity measures, construction of recapitulated-bulk methylomes from single cells of the same lineage, generation of bigWig methylation tracks for downstream visualization, and wrappers around published tools such as DeepCpG [@Angermueller2016a] and LOLA [@Sheffield2015a].
 Screw has the added benefit that CWL's compatibility with interactive GUI-based workflow tools such as Galaxy can lower the barriers to use for less-technical wet lab biologist users.

-CWL sources for Screw are available under the MIT license at [https://github.com/Epigenomics-Screw/Screw](https://github.com/Epigenomics-Screw/Screw).
+CWL sources for SCREW are available under the MIT license at [https://github.com/Epigenomics-Screw/Screw](https://github.com/Epigenomics-Screw/Screw).
 Tools and workflows are available from Dockstore (to fill in)